 - 4 garlic cloves, minced

-- 3 cups dandelion greens or mizuna greens, stemmed and chopped
+- 3 cups of greens such as kale, dandelion or mizuna greens, stemmed and chopped.

 - ¾ cup Parmesan cheese, divided